-Amandayan is the latest arrival in the Aman Resort family: Architect Ed Tuttle (an Aman design veteran) sought inspiration from the traditional architectural styles of the local Naxi people (descended from Tibetan nomads who left the plateau and settled northwest Yunnan province over 1,000 years ago).
-The consistently graceful and clean design is typical of Aman: contemporary and luxurious yet unarguably a deeply-considered product of its environment.
+Amandayan sits alongside a number of boutique and luxury hotels in Lijiang, China.
+Architect and Aman design veteran, Ed Tuttle, sought inspiration from the traditional architectural styles of the local Naxi people (descended from Tibetan nomads who left the plateau and settled northwest Yunnan province over 1,000 years ago).
+The consistently graceful and clean design is typical of Aman: contemporary and luxurious yet unarguably a deeply considered product of its environment.

 The setting at the heart of Lijiang Old Town is a real plus.
 This fabled town is crisscrossed with quaint stone-paved alleys.
 Small canals and streams adorn these thoroughfares which are all presided over by heavily blossoming willow trees and typically-Chinese, sloping tiled roofs.
 In the centre of the Old Town lies Lion Hill and proudly stood atop the hill is Amandayan.
 And yet, there is no sense of being exposed to the town below.
-The resort is literally a stone's throw from the town but enjoys a peaceful sense of complete removal.
-The smattering of surrounding trees manage to create a sense of privacy and sanctuary without limiting light or panoramas.
+The resort is literally a stone's throw from the town and the buzz of Lijiang’s restaurants, but enjoys a peaceful sense of complete removal.
+The smattering of surrounding trees manages to create a sense of privacy and sanctuary without limiting light or panoramas.

 The Courtyard Suites and the Deluxe Suites are identical in design with the exception that the ground floor Courtyard Suites have an elegant stone floor while the first floor Deluxe Suites have wood flooring to match the rest of the interior and a gabled ceiling.
 The Deluxe Suites also offer better views from their higher vantage point and are, in my humble opinion, worth the extra cost.

-Sadly the spa was not yet open when we visited but we caught a sneak peak of treatment rooms equally as uncluttered and modernity-unencumbered as the suites.
+Amandayan is a fantastic option for a spa hotel, and the relaxing spa treatment rooms are equally as uncluttered and modernity-unencumbered as the suites.
 Round wooden bathtubs, like the bottom halves of great, oaken wine casks, stood waiting for inhabitants to unravel under the expert ministrations of a therapeutic body scrub before moving to the bed for a signature Aman treatment (likely incorporating selected wisdom from traditional Chinese medicine).

-We enjoyed a meal of countless courses and dishes in the Chinese restaurant Man Yi Xuan ('Lingering Peace') which was a true marathon.
+Amandayan has one of the best restaurants in Lijiang, and we enjoyed a meal of countless courses and dishes in the Chinese restaurant, Man Yi Xuan (meaning 'Lingering Peace') which was a true marathon.
 From exquisite Cantonese-style prawn dumplings and rich ginseng chicken soup to crispy duck skin and spicy Sichuan fare.
 This feast left us happily staggering but still unable to turn down a desert of homemade almond ice cream washed down with a couple of whiskeys from an enviable selection.
-Breakfast (taken in the The Lounge) was an utterly comprehensive feast that decided to not discriminate between the various different western approaches to morning dining and simply serve them all.
+Breakfast (taken in The Lounge) was an utterly comprehensive feast that decided to not discriminate between the various western approaches to morning dining and simply serve them all.

-There is also an in house museum (opposite the traditional Tea House which promises to be wonderful) being developed in collaboration with National Geographic.
-The museum will house information, photographs and original artefacts relating to the famed Austrian-American Botanist Joseph Rock who made Lijiang his home for several years before the 1949 Communist revolution.
-The museum was not quite ready when we saw it but, being open only to guests, it will be the best and most peaceful way to learn more about the life of this intrepid explorer-botanist.
+There is also an in-house museum opposite the traditional Tea House, developed in collaboration with National Geographic.
+The museum houses information, photographs and original artefacts relating to the famed Austrian-American Botanist Joseph Rock who made Lijiang his home for several years before the 1949 Communist revolution.
+Being open only to guests, it is the best and most peaceful way to learn more about the life of this intrepid explorer-botanist.

-China is a rapidly opening luxury destination.
-In fact, it is wide open and fast expanding.
-Remote Yunnan province is a pocket of history, beauty and tradition that should never be overlooked.
-We have found that Amandayan is more than just a juicy incentive to visit the delightful town of Lijiang.
+China is a rapidly opening luxury destination, in fact, it is wide open and fast expanding.
+Remote Yunnan province is a pocket of history, beauty and tradition that should not be overlooked.
+We have found that Amandayan is more than just a juicy incentive to visit the delightful town of Lijiang, and being just 40 minutes’ drive from Lijiang airport, it’s easy to get to, too.
 The wonders of Lijiang could now be seen as a good excuse to treat oneself to an unforgettable stay at Amandayan.

 firstname.lastname@example.org / +44 (0) 207 819 9770